Such Is Life: The Troubled Times of Ben Cousins

+Summary

-SummarySuch is Life begins with an introductory statement by Cousins, saying he hoped the documentary would serve as a powerful warning against drug use.
+Such is Life begins with an introductory statement by Cousins, saying he hoped the documentary would serve as a powerful warning against drug use.
 Through interviews with Cousins and others, it juxtaposes his on-field success as a West Coast Eagles footballer with his developing drug habit, one that he traces to his teenage years.
 He details how during his career he would go on "benders" and "annihilate and launch into as much as drugs as [he] could", and is shown taking illicit substances, such as snorting cocaine and smoking a crack pipe.
 While he goes on to condemn such behaviour, he claims that for much of his career, the more drugs he took the better he played.

 The documentary covers several major controversies, such as Cousins' association with underworld figures involved in shootings and stabbings in Perth's nightclub scene, and how he was the last person to see West Coast teammate and close friend Chris Mainwaring alive before he died from a cocaine overdose.
 Losing the 2005 AFL Grand Final is cited as the beginning of Cousins' "fall from grace", evidenced by his swimming the Swan River to escape a booze bus.
 The periods leading up to and after his 2007 sacking from West Coast and one-year AFL ban are interspersed with stints in rehab, brushes with the law, and instances of drug-induced psychosis.
 The documentary also reveals that Cousins shaved his body and head in 2008 because he was "paranoid" about failing a hair test as part of a bid to return to the AFL.
 Cousins closed out his career playing for Richmond, and while the AFL is depicted as wanting to portray him as "cured", he openly admits to being a permanently recovering drug addict.

 Insights into Cousins' family and the impact his drug-taking has had on them are found throughout the film.
 At one point, Cousins' father Bryan speaks of a time when his son expressed suicidal thoughts.